What Tools Do I Need?

 The idea behind this worksheet is to assist you in working your way through the bike and make you consider the specific tools you might need.
 These should be the tools that are bicycle specific, and beyond those included in the “Essential Tools” listed on the back of the worksheet.

 You can also use this as a reference for your bike’s parts spec.
-This may be useful to you if you ever break a part, are thinking to upgrade, or you need to service a specific component.
+This may be useful to you if you ever break a part, are thinking of upgrading, or you need to service a specific component.

 HUB BEARING (CARTRIDGE / CUP & CONE): Circle the type you have.
-Cartridge hubs for service will require different tools, including cone wrenches.
+Cartridge hubs will require different tools for service, including cone wrenches.
 Measure the wrench flats to know the specific cone wrenches.
-Many Cartridge style hubs require these wrenches as well.
+Many cartridge-style hubs require these wrenches as well.

 SPOKE DIMENSION: The spoke diameter is useful to know, especially if you are using a tension meter.
-The length is just handy should you even break a spoke.
+The length is just handy should you ever break a spoke.

 TIRE SIZING: Record the tire size, such as 29x2.1, or 700c x 32.

 TUBE OR TUBELESS: Also record either tubed or tubeless.
 Relevant tools might be steel levers for known tight beads.
-For tubeless setups, consider a valve core tool such as the VC-1.
+For tubeless setups, consider a valve core tool such as the VC-1 and a sealant injector such as the TSI-1.
 For a tubed system, get a patch kit.

 SEALANT: Tire sealant is basically a component part of the bike.
 Record the brand used, such as Stan’s®, Orange®, etc. You can also record how much you installed as this could be useful information down the road.

 CASSETTE/FREEWHEEL: Cassettes really have just two choices in lockring design.
-The common “Shimano®” compatible lockring style, and the Campagnolo® style.
+The common Shimano®/SRAM®/etc.-compatible lockring style, and the Campagnolo® style.

 However, screw-on freewheels have many tool options.
 Inspect the tool fitting, measure the width, and count the number of notches or splines.